From Thirlmere to West Cumbria

 We'll be using Thirlmere as the new source to supply drinking water for homes and businesses in West Cumbria.

 The water will then be transferred along 30km of new pipelines to a new water treatment works just off the A595 near Redmain.
-The overview map illustrates all elements of the West Cumbria Water Supplies project.
+The overview map (PDF 95KB opens in new window) illustrates all elements of the West Cumbria Water Supplies project.

 We've taken great care during our planning and design of the pipeline to avoid the hilly terrain, environmentally designated sites, archaeological sites and urban areas.